aalarina/data-science-projects/Satellite Image Matching/README.md

 # Satellite Image Matching

+## Limitations

+Current limitations of the proposed pipeline include:

+fixed tile size (1024 × 1024);
+independent processing of image tiles;
+no geometric verification (e.g., RANSAC) after LoFTR matching;
+no fine-tuning of the pretrained model on Sentinel-2 imagery.

+Future improvements may include overlapping tiles, post-processing using RANSAC, and training or fine-tuning LoFTR on remote sensing datasets.

 ## Future Improvements
 Cloud masks supplied with Sentinel-2 products could be used to exclude unreliable regions before keypoint detection,